jmcoded0/Serverless-Threat-Detection-Auto-Remediation-Lab/README.md

-# Serverless Security Automation & Remediation (Advanced Cloud Security)
+# Serverless Security Automation & Remediation
 ## 🚀 Overview
 This project showcases a serverless solution using AWS Lambda to detect and remediate security misconfigurations in AWS environments — such as public S3 buckets.
 Built with Python/Boto3, it leverages CloudTrail, CloudWatch, GuardDuty, and SNS for real-time automation, logging, and alerts.